JonCooperWorks/httpfuzz/README.md

 In the above example, ```httpfuzz``` will insert values from the wordlist into the `name` field, the `Pragma`, `User-Agent` and `Host` headers, the end of the URL (like [dirbuster](https://tools.kali.org/web-applications/dirbuster#:~:text=DirBuster%20is%20a%20multi%20threaded,pages%20and%20applications%20hidden%20within.)) and the URL parameter `fuzz`.

 ### Building httpfuzz
-To build httpfuzz, simply run `go build -o cmd/httpfuzz.go`.
+To build httpfuzz, simply run `go build -o httpfuzz cmd/httpfuzz.go`.
 You can run the tests with `go test -v`.